cjouanne/SG43/README.md

 The official website for WPEC Subgroup 43 is:<br/>
 [Code infrastructure to support a modern general nuclear database (GND) structure](https://www.oecd-nea.org/science/wpec/sg43/)

+### Meeting Minutes
+Minutes from meetings are stored in the `MeetingMinutes` directory.

 ## Email List
 The official email list for this group is: [wpec-sg43@oecd-nea.org](mailto:wpec-sg43@oecd-nea.org).
 All formal communcation regarding the efforts of this subgroup will be sent to that email address.
 To subscribe, please visit [SG43 Email Archive](https://www.oecd-nea.org/lists/sg43.html).